pjohansson/inkling/docs/src/features/variables.md

 # Variables

+Throughout a story it can be useful to introduce *variables*, which can be declared and used in the story text.
+This makes it easy to keep a story consistent and track a story state.

+## Declaring variables

 Global variables can be declared in the script using the `VAR` keyword.
-They must be declared before the first knot.
+They must be declared in the [preamble](structure.md#preamble): before the first knot.

 ```rust
 # extern crate inkling;